spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/1-getting-started/1-task.md

    ![Launch Task - Provide Arguments or Parameters](images/dataflow-task-definitions-click-launch-task-2.png)

-1. As we do not need to provide additional argument or parameters, click the `Launch the task` button.
+1. As we do not need to provide additional argument or parameters, click the `LAUNCH THE TASK` button.
 The UI returns to the task definitions page, as the following image shows:

    ![Task Definitions List with Successful Task Execution](images/dataflow-task-definitions-list-with-task-success.png)

 After a few moments, the task definition should show a status of "COMPLETE".
-You may need to press the **Refresh** button to see the updated status.
+You may need to press the **REFRESH** button to see the updated status.

 ## Verifying the Output

 To verify that the output is what you expect:

-1. Click on the `Executions` tab, as the following image shows:
+1. Click on the `Task executions` tab, as the following image shows:

    ![Task Execution List with Successful Task Execution](images/dataflow-task-execution-result-execution-tab.png)

    You can see your task application with an exit code of `0`, indicating a successful execution.

-1. Click on the `Show details` button to see even more details, as the following image shows:
+1. Click on the `Execution ID` on the row to see even more details, as the following image shows:

    ![Task Execution Details with Successful Task Execution](images/dataflow-task-execution-result-execution-details.png)

-If you would also like to see the logged timestamp and you use Spring Cloud Data Flow locally, you can access the log files in the temporary directory (which is defined by `java.io.tmpdir`).
-You should find a file named `stdout.log` with contents similar to the following:
+If you would also like to see the timestamp log click the **VIEW LOG** button on the bottom of the page:

 ![Task Definitions List with Successful Task Execution](images/dataflow-task-execution-result.png)